robintrayler/astroBayes_manuscript/manuscript.md

 The `astroBayes` R package and installation instructions are available at [github.com/robintrayler/astroBayes](https://github.com/robintrayler/astroBayes).
 All code and data necessary to reproduce the results of this manuscript (model testing, validation, and case study) are available at [github.com/robintrayler/astroBayes_manuscript](https://github.com/robintrayler/astroBayes_manuscript).

-# Acknowledgements {.unnumbered}

-We thank Dr. Matthias Sinnesael for providing the Cyclostratigraphy Inter-comparison Project data used for model testing.
-We also thank Dr. Jacob Anderson and Dr. Alberto Malinverno for insightful discussions during the development of this project.
-This work was supported by National Science Foundation grants EAR-1813088 (MDS) and EAR-1813278 (SRM).

 # Author contribution {.unnumbered}

 RBT, and MDS conceived the project and developed the modeling framework with input from SRM.
 RBT wrote the code for the `astroBayes` `R` package and performed testing and validation with input from SRM and MDS.
 BBS contributed the Bridge Creek Limestone grayscale data.
 RBT, MDS, BBS, and SRM wrote and edited the manuscript.

+# Competing Interests {.unnumbered}

+The authors declare that they have no conflict of interest.

+# Acknowledgements {.unnumbered}

+We thank Dr. Matthias Sinnesael for providing the Cyclostratigraphy Inter-comparison Project data used for model testing.
+We also thank Dr. Jacob Anderson and Dr. Alberto Malinverno for insightful discussions during the development of this project.
+This work was supported by National Science Foundation grants EAR-1813088 (MDS) and EAR-1813278 (SRM).

 \newpage